The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of the main theorems (1): Theorem

 is included in the last error term.
 (The former is small as we have seen in (\ref{eq:cY}).
 The latter is also very small because of the property of the function $\Omega(\cdot)$ in the integrand.)

 Performing integration with respect to $\rho$, we get

 where $\widehat{\Omega}_{b,\pm}(\cdot)$ is the Fourier transform of ${\Omega}_{b,\pm}(\cdot)$,

-In both of the sums over $1\le i\le k$ on the right hand side above, the contribution from the terms other than $i=k_*$ is small provided we take sufficiently large $\ell>0$ (independently of $\omega_*$).
-In fact, from Proposition \ref{pp:norm_estimate} and the choice of $k_*$, we see that, if $i\neq k_*$, then
+In both of the sums over $1\le j\le k$ on the right-hand side above, the contribution from the terms other than $j=k_*$ is relatively small provided that $\ell>0$ is large enough (independently of $\omega_*$).
+In fact, from Proposition \ref{pp:norm_estimate} and the choice of $k_*$,